sr-bioin/microbe_next/README.md

 <h4>Software included in the pipeline.</h4>

-1).
-FastQC is used to assess the quality distribution and other quality metrics of sequencing reads.
-It helps detect potential issues during the sequencing process, such as decreasing sequencing quality and adapter contamination.
+<h4>Tools used</h4>
+Quality Control
+a) <h4>FastQC</h4> is widely used and is robust, efficient, and versatile quality control software for a varied range of raw genetic data.
+It outputs a quality report which can be viewed to give an indication on how good the respective reads are.
 For more information, please visit the FastQC website.

-2).
-MultiQC is a tool to create a single report with interactive plots for multiple bioinformatics analyses across many samples.
-MultiQC reports can describe multiple analysis steps and large numbers of samples within a single plot, and multiple analysis tools making it ideal for routine fast quality control.For more information, please visit the MultiQC website.
+b) <h4>MultiQC</h4> is used create a single report with interactive plots for multiple bioinformatics analyses across many samples.
+It reports can describe multiple analysis steps and large numbers of samples within a single plot, and multiple analysis tools making it ideal for routine fast quality control.
+For more information, please visit the MultiQC website.

-3).
-Trimmomatic: Used to remove adapter sequences, low-quality bases, and low-quality reads from sequencing reads.
-You can find more information and usage instructions on the Trimmomatic GitHub.
+c) <h4>Trimmomatic</h4> is a commonly used tool to remove adapter sequences, low-quality bases, and low-quality reads from sequencing reads.
+For more information and usage instructions please visit the Trimmomatic website.

-4).
-Kraken 2 is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
-This classifier matches each k-mer within a query sequence to the lowest common ancestor (LCA) of all genomes containing the given k-mer.
-For more information, please visit the Kraken 2 website.

-5).
-SPAdes is a versatile toolkit designed for assembly and analysis of sequencing data.
+<h4>SPAdes</h4>
+It was used to perform de novo genome assembly after quality control and trimming the adapters from the raw reads.
+SPAdes is a de Bruijn graph based assembler, designed and intended for small genomes and can take sequencing data from Illumina and IonTorrent platforms.
 For more information, please visit the Spades website.

+<h4>Prokka</h4>
-6).
-Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
+It is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
+It identifies features of interest in a set of genomic DNA sequences, and labelling them with useful information.
 For more information, please visit the Prokka website.

+<h4>QUAST</h4>
-7).QUAST (QUality ASsessment Tool) evaluates genome/metagenome assemblies by computing various metrics and works both with and without reference genomes.For more information, please visit the Quast website.
+It is a quality assessment tool for evaluating and comparing genome assemblies by computing various metrics and works both with and without reference genomes.
+It produces many reports, summary tables and plots to help scientists in their research and in their publications.
+For more information, please visit the Quast website.

+<h4>Abricate</h4>
-8).
-Abricate is a tool for mass screening of contigs for antimicrobial resistance or virulence genes.
+It is a tool for mass screening of contigs for antimicrobial resistance or virulence genes.
+It comes bundled with multiple databases: NCBI, CARD, ARG-ANNOT, Resfinder, MEGARES, EcOH, PlasmidFinder, Ecoli_VF and VFDB.
+For more information, please visit https://github.com/tseemann/abricate.